dbt-labs/docs.getdbt.com/website/docs/faqs/git/run-on-pull.md

 ---
 title: Why is Run on Pull request grayed out?
-Description: "Use the GitHub auth method to enable Rull on Pull request"
+description: "Use the GitHub auth method to enable Rull on Pull request"
 sidebar_label: 'Run on Pull request grayed out'
 id: run-on-pull
 ---